 To get started, please follow the PowerPoint presentation (on HuskyCT) how to log into Connect and synch it with the HuskyCT course.
-Note that for your grades to register correctly and promptly, you must always log in through HuskyCT.
+Note that for your grades to register correctly and promptly, you must always log in through HuskyCT to complete assignments.

 Important: You must register in Connect even if you have not purchased your access code yet.
-Connect offers Courtesy Access, which is free access for a few days from the start of class.
+Connect offers Courtesy Access, which is free access for 14 days from the start of class.
 When you follow the registration steps outlined in the PowerPoint you will be given the option of selecting "Courtesy Access".
 Please do this if you have not purchased your access code yet, as this will ensure that you do not fall behind in class assignments.
 (You can read the e-book and complete assignments with Courtesy Access).
+More information is available on HuskyCT.